-Buying property in Africa is one of the most reliable ways to build wealth on the continent.
-But the total cost of ownership goes far beyond the purchase price.
-Property taxes, land use charges, stamp duties, and transfer fees vary wildly from one country to the next, and getting them wrong can turn a profitable investment into a financial headache.
+Buying property in Africa can be a long-term wealth move, but the total cost of ownership goes beyond the purchase price.
+Property taxes, land use charges, stamp duties, transfer duty, registration fees, and local rates vary by country and sometimes by city or municipality.

 Nigeria: Lagos Land Use Charge and Beyond